camunda/camunda-docs/docs/components/modeler/web-modeler/create-a-process-application.md

 <p><img src={FileListImg} alt="Process application file list" /></p>

 :::note
-Within the same process application, process IDs, decision IDs, and form IDs must be unique across all files.
-This is to avoid ambiguity and conflicts when you link resources and deploy the process application.
+Process IDs, decision IDs, and form IDs must be unique across all files within a process application.
+This avoids ambiguity and conflicts when you link resources and deploy the process application.
 :::